Dietary fats: Know which types to choose

 The facts about fat

 There are numerous types of fat.
 Your body makes its own fat from taking in excess calories.
 Some fats are found in foods from plants and animals and are known as dietary fat.
-Dietary fat is a macronutrients, along with protein and carbohydrates, that provide energy for your body.
+Dietary fat is a macronutrient that provides energy for your body.
 Fat is essential to your health because it supports a number of your body's functions.
 Some vitamins, for instance, must have fat to dissolve and nourish your body.